pam_flux(8)

 Note

 Place pam_flux.so first in the session stack.
-With requisite, a slice setup failure denies the session immediately before any other session module runs.
-Use requisite rather than required or optional to prevent the user from reaching the node without containment if setup fails.
+With requisite, such that slice setup failure denies the session immediately before any other session module runs.
+Use requisite rather than required or optional to prevent the user from accessing the node without containment if setup fails.

 Session management is only active when pam.manage-user-slice = true is set in the Flux configuration.
 See flux-config-pam(5).